Towards a Software Architecture Description for Tax Compliance: Introduction

 \section{Introduction}

 Code is not tied to a physical, geographical location due to its intangible nature.
-The code owner of a software component, however, is.
-Code ownership refers to assigning responsibility and accountability for a particular piece of code or software component to an individual, a team, or an organizational unit within an organization.
-However, the geographical location of those software component owners has a legal implication that is too often underestimated: Using software components with owners in different countries is taxable as it constitutes from a taxation perspective an---often implicit---form of licensing \citep{Dorner2022taxing, OECD2022}.
-To comply with the international standard of taxation \citep{OECD2022}, multinational enterprises must be able to report this implicit license structure of their software systems.
+The owner of code, however, is.
+The geographical location of those code owners has a legal implication that is often underestimated: Internally using software with owners in different countries is taxable, as it constitutes---from a taxation perspective---an often implicit form of cross-border licensing \citep{Dorner2022taxing,OECD2022}.
+To comply with international taxation standards \citep{OECD2022}, multinational enterprises must therefore be able to explain and justify the implicit cross-border licensing of their software systems.
 This makes tax authorities stakeholders in software architecture, as they have distinct concerns regarding cross-border software reuse.
 These concerns create a need for software architecture descriptions that systematically expose software structure and reuse across organizational and jurisdictional boundaries.

-In this study, we aim to understand the concerns of tax authorities as stakeholders towards software architectures in multinational enterprises and seek an answer to the research question: